 The signal flow from module to module is modifiable, in parallel or series, via the Graph settings.

 For the purpose of this article, our signal flow will follow the default settings (starting with Filter 1, ending with Delay).

 Back to those bass sequences.
 We still need to trash them.
 Choose a preset as a jumping point or start from scratch, which is what we will do from the Trash module.

 Distortion algorithms are organized into categories based on their sound and timbre.
-Single click an algorithm to activate it.
-Each distortion algorithm is represented by a red waveshape curve (Base, hidden by default) and a blue waveshape curve (Result), the latter of which is based on the shape you apply to the waveform with the yellow curve (Your Curve).
+Single-click an algorithm to activate it.
+Each distortion algorithm is represented by a red waveshape curve (Base, hidden by default) and a blue waveshape curve (Result), the latter of which is based on the shape you apply to the waveform with the yellow curve, which is your curve.

 With a distortion algorithm selected (we’re using “Tape Saturation”) under Stage 1, drag the yellow curve around the waveshape display to get an idea of how your moves affect the input.
 Stay subtle or destroy everything.